-No. In addition to our ten permanent galleries, 1275 Minnesota St. offers spaces to rent on a short-term basis.
+No. In addition to our eleven permanent galleries, 1275 Minnesota St. offers spaces to rent on a short-term basis.
 We welcome proposals from outside arts organizations, galleries and curators.

 What else will I find at the Project?

-In 2017, 1275 Minnesota will open a bar and restaurant by chef Daniel Patterson.
+In 2017, 1275 Minnesota will open Alta by chef Daniel Patterson.
 Additionally, the Project's Atrium offers bleacher seating and free wi-fi, welcome to public use.

 WHAT ELSE WILL I FIND IN DOGPATCH?

 Our Visit page lists the wonderful art spaces, businesses and restaurants you can find in our neighborhood and the surrounding area.